Axway/api-builder-docs/content/en/docs/release_notes/madurai.md

 ## Features

+* #7358: Added the ability to individually download any of the existing service API specifications directly from the API Doc & Test page.
+* #7357: API Builder now dynamically generates an OpenAPI specification that documents the service programmatically defined APIs, routes, and dynamic APIs such as those automatically generated from from models.
+This specification is automatically generated and available on API Doc & Test page.
 * #7371: The Microsoft [MSSQL connector](/docs/developer_guide/connectors/mssql_connector) plugin now supports tables created in schema other than "dbo".
 * #7374: When creating Models, they no longer have API methods enabled by default.